-Method 1 Rose Bengal Plate (RBP): Acid antigen stained with Rose Bengal plate being highly and sensitive and rapid for human diagnosis, the test is simple to spot agglutination and buffered to low PH 3.65 + 0.05.
+Method 1 Rose Bengal Plate (RBP): Acid antigen stained with Rose Bengal plate being susceptible and rapid for human diagnosis, the test is simple to spot agglutination and buffered to low PH 3.65 + 0.05.
 (O.I.E).

 Principle: The test is based on antigen-antibody reaction.
-If the antibody in the serum corresponding to the antigen, the reaction appeared as visual agglutination.
-Agglutination means a positive result if no agglutination it means a negative result.
+If the antibody in the serum corresponding to the antigen, the reaction appears as visual agglutination.
+Agglutination means a positive result; if there is no agglutination, it means a negative result.
 The Procedure was done according to the manufacturer's instructions.

 Blood sampling: we took 3 ml of venous blood drawn from each participant in a dry glass tube by standard technique and biosafety.
 We prepared the serum by centrifugation of the blood.
-After that, we took the reagents from the refrigerator and stand till the temperature of the reagents became room temperature.
-Then we took 25μl of serum volume by automatic pipette into the white plastic plate and shacked the reagents well gently and an equal volume of antigen was placed in the serum spot.
-Immediately, after that mix suspension using a glass plastic rod for each test to produce an oval or circular zone.
+After that, we took the reagents from the refrigerator and stood till the reagents became room temperature.
+Then we took 25μl of serum volume by automatic pipette into the white plastic plate and gently shacked the reagents, and an equal volume of antigen was placed in the serum spot, immediately, after that mix suspension using a glass plastic rod for each test to produce an oval or circular zone.
 The mixer was rotated gently for 4 minutes.
-After 4 minutes the agglutination was read any visible reaction was considered a positive result.
+After 4 minutes, the agglutination was read; any visible reaction was considered positive.
 Comparing with positive control in the patch.

-T С
+Т С

 R 25 μl 25 μl

 S 25 μl -

-С 1 25 μ1
+С - 25 μl